Our Mission: “Educate students for lifelong learning and responsible living.”

 Standards based rubric samples are in the Google Drive, 2017-2018 Rubrics.

-These tools may be helpful to you as you evaluate, select and implement instruction, curriculum and classroom assessments aligned to standards.
+tools may be helpful to you as you evaluate, select and implement instruction,

-To access the Oklahoma Curriculum Frameworks, click here
+access the Oklahoma Curriculum Frameworks, click here.

 To good news is the OSDE has created RUBRICS for each standard.
 Click on FRAMEWORKS and STUDENT PROFICIENCY STANDARDS and there is a RUBRIC for Each STANDARD!